afdean/dotfiles/README.md

 ## About

-Collection of system files, as well as scripts for setting up my devices
+Collection of system files, as well as scripts, settings and instructions for device setup.

 ## Usage